spycrab/ape/README.md

 ## Documentation
 There is currently no live version of the documentation available.
-You have to build it yourself using the steps mentioned above.
+You have to build it yourself using the steps mentioned below.

 ## Building